Can I send my gun to you?

 - If paying by check, shipment is held for at least 2 weeks for checks to clear.

 - Payment sent with barrel made out to Mike Bellm

 - If paying by Pay Pal, include your Pay Pal email address.

 - Get and keep your tracking number to verify your package arrived.
 Send a self addressed stamped envelope if you want further confirmation your package is in my hands.
 I do not send out property receipts.

-Ship the barrel only to:
+Ship the barrel only to my new address:

 Phone: 541 956 6938 Leave a message!